-What’s more important, the software or the superhero auditor?
+What’s more important, the software or the internal auditor?
 A great auditor might be able to make things work without a technologically-advanced software, but a good audit management software tool will make the auditor great, and make great things possible for their team and organization.

 I’ve been in enterprise software—governance, risk and compliance, GRC—since 2005.
 The thing is, it’s gotten easier for me because the product that I’m connected to now, Onspring, lines up with a lot of the companies’ defined processes.
 It also lines up with making things easier for internal auditors.
 Onspring can be shaped to fit any type of work process across every type of solution.
 I don’t want to say that we have the power to make superheroes out of auditing teams, but…